TrustworthyComputing/csaw_esc_2024/challenges/week1/README.md

 ### Friendly Disposition (200 points)

 In the heart of a bustling metropolis, a renowned cybersecurity firm, The Sequence Syndicate, has been tasked with securing the city's critical infrastructure against a series of sophisticated cyber-attacks.
 The attackers, known only as Malicious Disposition, have left behind a trail of encrypted messages that seem to follow mysterious patterns.
 Decode the sequences and figure out what message the attackers are trying to communicate.

+*Hint: Especially for Phase 4, be sure to listen to the motor movements*